fashion-js/fashion-model/README.md

 typed-model
 ===========
-JavaScript library for defining types and their attributes with support for wrapping/unwrapping and serialization/deserialization.
+JavaScript library for defining types and their properties with support for wrapping/unwrapping and serialization/deserialization.

 ## Installation
 ```bash